 From there you can get nicely displayed information on UI elements.
 Here are a few examples with the lock document action and the permissions tab, from which you can get the names, priorities, filters, xhtml file names, and more.

 Very promising, right?
-You can see it in action in the Nuxeo University video: Configuring Nuxeo Platform Services Through XML Contributions.
+You can see it in action in the Hyland University video: Configuring Nuxeo Platform Services Through XML Contributions.

 Happy exploring the UI Dev Mode!